eiramlan/COM326LabSolution/README.md

   + Download zip and unzip, try to load the `.sln` file if you can using VStudio, if not possible (due to linking issue, you can open the individual project.
   + If that does not work, you can open the `.cpp` in your text editor

++ Week 3 All Solutions --
+  + Due to the size of VS studio project files (even after compressing them), I've decided to only upload the .h/.hpp and .c/.cpp files.
+You should be able to create console application by now and add the files yourself :)
+  + Keep the `Student` and `RPG` class handy as we are going to explore the solution further in future sessions.
+  + Ideally, you should have these projects in your repository for easy access - pull directly to VStudio using github.

 __NOTE:__ These are sample solutions - as mentioned (repeatly) in class, you can have many solutions to the problem at hand.
 Don't feel shy to explore your own solution.
 You can observe a lot by looking at the various logic applied to these solutions.
 You might infact apply your own logic, which could be more efficient that ones provided here.

 ### THERE IS NO SPOON